-- Support and passage of HR 879 as part of the Continuing Resolution package to reverse the 2.8% Medicare payment cut, implement a 2% payment update, and stabilize physician practices; - Protection for Medicaid/Medi-Cal funding and prevent proposed cuts that would disproportionately impact Riverside County, acknowledge local voter support for healthcare funding through California Proposition 35, and maintain access to healthcare for 50% of county residents dependent on Medi-Cal; Support for healthcare infrastructure, including increasing Graduate Medical Education (GME) funding for residency positions, creating incentives for physicians to practice in underserved areas, providing federal grants for medical practice startup costs, and supporting technology infrastructure development; - Establish a permanent and annual inflationary Medicare physician payment update that keeps pace with the cost of medicine practice and encourages practice innovation; Revise budget neutrality policies to prevent erroneous utilization estimates from causing inappropriate cuts, clarify the types of services that should and should not be subject to budget neutrality adjustments, and raise the projected expenditure threshold that triggers the budget neutrality adjustment, which has been in place since 1992; and - Work with the physician community and other stakeholders to develop ways to reduce the administrative and financial burden of Medicare's Merit-based Incentive Payment System (MIPS) participation and revise reporting programs to ensure its clinical relevance to patient care.
+- Congress should establish a permanent and annual inflationary Medicare physician payment update that keeps pace with the cost of medicine practice and encourages practice innovation. - Budget neutrality policies need to be revised to: - Prevent erroneous utilization estimates from causing inappropriate cuts; - Clarify the types of services that should and should not be subject to budget neutrality adjustments; - Raise the projected expenditure threshold that triggers the budget neutrality adjustment, which has been in place since 1992. - Policymakers should work with the physician community and other stakeholders to develop ways to reduce the administrative and financial burden of Medicare's Merit-based Incentive Payment System (MIPS) participation and revise reporting programs to ensure its clinical relevance to patient care.
+The performance and reporting programs in MIPS are based on outdated legacy programs and its four components largely function independently and are non-cohesive.
+Thus, the programs are burdensome and often lack clinical relevance.